CX-Box/cxbox-doc/docs/widget/type/tree/tree.md

         Add existing field to a tree widget. see more [Fields](#fields)

-        For the tree to work correctly, the widget must contain the `customParentId` and `customIsLeaf` fields.
+        For the tree to work correctly, the widget must contain the `customFieldParentId` and `customFieldIsLeaf` fields.
 These fields should be configured as **hidden**.

         ```json
         --8<--